Avi0304/Magnatesage-React-Login-App/README.md

 ## 🛡️ Route Behavior

 - `/login` → Public route.
-Redirects to last page if already logged in.
+Redirects to last visited page if already logged in.
 - `/page/:number` → Protected route.
 Requires login.
 - On login success → Redirects to last visited protected page.
 - On logout → Clears session and navigates to `/login`.